adam-snetiker/cloudskills/README.md

 - Web Development in the Cloud
 - Azure Administrator Bootcamp

-This document contains a comprehendsive list of projects and I will update it weekly as I complete new tasks.
+Below is a comprehendsive list of projects and I will update it weekly as I complete new tasks.
 Here's a list of what I've accomplished so far:

 **Week 1: DevOps Fundamental Skills**
 - Getting Started with GitHub